ontop/vig/README.md

 NOTE
 ----

 The version in the `develop` branch is very close to be released.
 This version solves several critical issues that are currently present in the latest release (`master` branch).
-We strongly suggest to use the version in `develop` rather than the latest release.
+We strongly encourage to use the version in `develop` rather than the latest release.
 In case of problems, please contact the authors.

 Build JAR
 ----